Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Pricing is one of the deciding factors for a user.
 Both platforms offer competitive pricing.
 But Bluehost is much more affordable than Squarespace.
 However, with Squarespace, you get everything in one place, while Bluehost has various plans for different purposes.

 Squarespace offers tier-based pricing plans.
 Currently, it includes four packages in its pricing.
 The cheapest plan starts at $23/month, and the most expensive plan charges $65/month.
 The cheapest plan includes basic website-building features.
-But if you want to create a website for eCommerce purposes, you need to at least subscribe to its Business plan.
-If you want a long-term membership, you can subscribe to a yearly plan, and you will get a flat 30% discount.
+But if you want to create a website for eCommerce purposes, you must at least subscribe to its business plan.
+If you want a long-term membership, you can subscribe to a yearly plan and get a flat 30% discount.

 Bluehost, on the other hand, is not just limited to website building.
-It offers a range of hosting plans such as self-hosted, shared hosting, virtual private server, and dedicated hosting.
-Each hosting plan comes with a website-building feature and sufficient storage & bandwidth to run a website properly.
+It offers various hosting plans such as self-hosted, shared hosting, virtual private server, and dedicated hosting.
+Each hosting plan has a website-building feature and sufficient storage & capacity to run a website properly.
 All the plans are available in 1-year and 3-year formats.
 That means there is no place for short-term users.
 The cheapest hosting plan starts at $4.95/month, while online store plans start at $12.95/month.

 Winner: Bluehost